postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 [![Edit environment](https://assets.postman.com/postman-docs/environment-editor-new-v9.13.jpg)](https://assets.postman.com/environment-editor-new-v9.13.jpg)

-Edit the environment name, or the names and values of your variables, bearing in mind that __Initial Values__ will be synced with your Postman account and shared with any collaborators who have access to the environment.
+Edit the environment name, or the names, [types](/docs/sending-requests/variables/#variable-types), and values of your variables, bearing in mind that __Initial Values__ will be synced with your Postman account and shared with any collaborators who have access to the environment.
 Click __Save__ when your edits are complete.

 [![Viewer role on environment](https://assets.postman.com/postman-docs/environment-request-access-v9.1.jpg)](https://assets.postman.com/postman-docs/environment-request-access-v9.1.jpg)